Abhishekmishrz/React--Hooks-Question/README.md

       - Allows components to consume context from a context provider.
       - React Context is a way to manage state globally.
       - `useContext` is a React Hook that lets you read and subscribe to context from your component.
+      - `useContext` is used for Passing data deeply into the tree and Updating data passed via context.

            ```jsx
             const value = useContext(SomeContext)